zyxyoshine/azure-sdk-for-net/README.md

-# Microsoft Azure SDK for .NET (Hyak/Hydra based SDK - formerly master branch)
+# Microsoft Azure SDK for .NET (Hyak/Hydra based SDK - former master branch)

 The Microsoft Azure SDK for .NET allows you to build applications that take advantage of scalable cloud computing resources.